What is myotonic dystrophy?

 Type 2 myotonic dystrophy, also sometimes called ‘PROMM’ (proximal myotonic myopathy), is only found in adults, with an age of onset generally between 30 and 60 years.
 People with DM2 do not usually have the same kind of facial muscle weakness or swallowing problems that are often seen in DM1.
 Weakness usually affects the muscles closest to the trunk particularly the thighs, and for many patients this is the most disabling feature later in life.
 It is quite common for DM2 patients to experience muscle pain.
 In common with DM1 patients, DM2 patients may experience cataracts, heart problems and diabetes.

 DM2 is caused by the inheritance of extra pieces of repeated DNA in the ‘CNBP’ gene (also known as ‘ZNF9’) - a different gene to that causing DM1.
-In DM2 a four letter DNA code is repeated many hundreds of times instead of the usual number which is less than thirty.
+In DM2 a four letter DNA code is repeated many hundreds of times instead of the usual number which is 26 or fewer.
 Unlike DM1, it appears that ‘anticipation’ (repeat count increasing with each successive generation) is not a feature of DM2.
 The extra DNA repeats inherited by DM2 patients are thought to cause the symptoms of the disease in a similar way to those inherited in DM1 (described above).

 Generally DM2 is thought to be much less prevalent than DM1 but this appears to vary in different populations, for example DM2 is thought to be almost as common as DM1 in Germany.